gelever/linalgcpp/README.md

 # linalgcpp [![Build Status](https://travis-ci.org/gelever/linalgcpp.svg?branch=master)](https://travis-ci.org/gelever/linalgcpp)
 A linear algebra library based heavily on [MFEM](https://github.com/mfem/mfem)'s linear algebra.

+For an example project that links `linalgcpp`, see https://github.com/gelever/linalgcpp_example

 # Project Goal
 The goal of this libary is to provide a safe and convenient linear algebra framework.
 Type and memory safety are important to provide confidence with implementing new ideas.